 The goal of this project is to build a fault management and maintenance framework supporting Network Services on top of virtualized infrastructure.
 The key feature is immediate notification of unavailability of virtualized resources from VIM, to support the recovery of VNFs running on them.
 Requirement survey and development of missing features in NFVI and VIM are in scope of this project in order to fulfil requirements for fault management and maintenance in NFV.

-The purpose of this requirement project is to clarify the necessary features of NFVI fault management and maintenance, identify missing features in the current OpenSource implementation, provide implementation guideline in relevant upstream project to realize those missing features, and define the VIM northbound interfaces necessary to perform the task of NFVI fault management and maintenance in ETSI NFV context [1].
+The purpose of this requirement project is to clarify the necessary features of NFVI fault management and maintenance, identify missing features in the current OpenSource implementation, provide implementation guideline in relevant upstream project to realize those missing features, and define the VIM northbound interfaces necessary to perform the task of NFVI fault management and maintenance in ETSI NFV context [1], the list of gaps in upstream projects, potential implementation architecture and plan, and the VIM northbound interface specification for resource reservation and capacity management.

 Problem description